Skip to content

 # Usage: h(FancyInput, {"ref": my_ref})

-The wrapped function receives (props, ref) instead of (props,).
+The wrapped function receives (props, ref) instead of (props,), and ref is stripped from props (matching React's forwardRef semantics).
 When no ref is provided, ref is None.

 create_portal